Tips for Cleaning Your AC System

 Remove the blower door and vacuum up dust.

-Then inspect your air conditioner’s drain line—it’s a flexible plastic tube.
-If it’s moldy, you can freshen it by draining water-down bleach through the tube to sanitize the line.
-Or you can get a new tube.
+Then take a look at your air conditioner’s drain line—it’s a flexible plastic tube.
+If it’s scummy, you can clean it by pouring thinned bleach through the tube to flush the line.
+Or you can buy a new tube.

 Related: How to Keep Your Air Conditioner Running Well Through Fall

-Annual air conditioner maintenance from Patterson & Stirling Inc can make your system more efficient and help it last longer.
-We also provide convenient service agreements, so you won’t forget to schedule your regular maintenance!
+Annual air conditioner maintenance from Patterson & Stirling can make your unit more efficient and help it last longer.
+We also provide convenient service agreements, so you won’t forget to book your routine maintenance!